thriveth/Haro11Cos/Paper/Paper.md

 Whether this is a physically reasonable strength is difficult to say with precision, but we note that to reproduce the feature observed, $\lambda 1334$ must be optically thick and $\lambda 1335$ part transparent.
-This leave open a degeneracy of relative level populations and ion abundance, such that the choice of this value only weakly constrains these quantities and thus it is compatible with a wide range of scenarios.
+This leaves open a degeneracy of relative level populations and ion abundance, such that the choice of this value only weakly constrains these quantities and thus it is compatible with a wide range of scenarios.